setrar/MALIS/projects/proj2/REPORT.md

 First, as [simple perceptron](experiments/perceptron.jl) file has been layed out with a `mutable` structure `Perceptron` since Julia like C uses data structure rather than object oriented encapsulation `Class`, then all necessary functions have been added to allow the perceptron to do some basic training.

+During the training, the Perceptron data will be mutated this is why `mutable` has been added.
+By default, Julia tends to take the functional programming side and favors immutability and function first approach.

 ```julia
 # Perceptron class definition